magizbox/pygame_build/README.md

-## Magizbox Build: Build games with pygame
+## Magizbox Build #1: Build games with pygame

 Sometimes, as a technical leader in my team, I must training our new freshers about basic programming like object oriented programming.
-I would love to express those concepts of oop in some games and I find some concepts like inheritance and encapsulation will fit perfectly with some object in games.
+I would love to express those concepts of oop in some games and I find inheritance and encapsulation will fit perfectly with some objects in game.

 So I decide to take challenge to build some games in the first Magizbox Build Series.